mence/radio-beta/README.md

 ## Summary and Next Steps

 In my opinion, Radio is ready for release.
 The things identified don't break any of the major functions and integration as a whole seems stable.
-A big future focus for me would be seamless handoff as we have in the other player function.

-### Progressing from Manual Testing to Automated Testing
+### Future Testing: Progressing from Manual Testing to Automated Testing

+In terms of future testing, I think the team will likely move through the following broad stages:

+1. Manual QA / Exploratory
+2. Automating safety (UI or core functional)
+3. Build out automation

 **1. Release and Immediate Future**

-The team will probably have to stick with manual testing efforts.
-I would create a checklist of features to check (the primary functional tests I identified could be a starting point) prior to release.
-If there is a large burden of manual regression testing here, it might be worth considering something like [BrowserStack](https://www.browserstack.com/) or [Rainforest QA](https://www.rainforestqa.com/) to offload some of this testing, particularly across platforms.
+The team will probably have to stick with manual testing efforts at the moment until we see how Radio goes.

+I would create a checklist of features to verify (the [primary functional tests](#primary-functional-tests-conducted) I identified could be a starting point) prior to release.
+One way for the team to make this part of their workflow is simply for everyone to use the release candidate build as their primary app, and you can only listen to Radio stations (aka dogfooding).

+I'd suggest a code freeze 2-3 days prior to the bi-weekly release date and then cut your release candidate at that point.
+A focused regression and exploratory test session then gives you time to hotfix prior to release.

+Another technique you can use is every member of the team rotates through being the "QA" and assessing the product prior to release.
+It means everyone has to have an appreciation for where the product is at, and that manual QA doesn't become a chore assigned to one person only.

 **2. Safety**

 If it looks like we're going to continue with Radio, I would look to build a smoke automated test suite of the primary functional tests.
-We can probably just write this in Jasmine.
+We can probably just write this in [Jasmine](https://jasmine.github.io/).
 This provides safety to ensure we haven't broken anything major.

 **3. Functional Tests / Test Per Feature**

 Once future development begins, we can build out this suite with a series of functional tests.
 Each new feature worked on should come with test(s) covering the happy path as well as any edge cases or requirements.

 It might be worth making a very minimal API test suite to check the behaviour and structure of the various services we're integrating with to ensure the test contracts are maintained.
+This could be in Jasmine, a DSL like [Frisby](http://frisbyjs.com/) or a different framework.

-We might want to consider rewriting the smoke tests into more of a user journey test suite, following the path across a number of application components and actions (these should be very minimal, 10 max.)
+We might want to consider rewriting the smoke tests into more of a user journey test suite, following the path a user takes across a number of application components and actions, for instance: creating a station, issuing thumbs ups and editing queues.
+These broader tests should be very minimal, 10 max.

 **4. Integrations, TDD**